Skip to content

 Congressman Bruce Westerman (R-AR), the current Chairman of the House of Representatives Committee on Natural Resources, agreed.
 He emphasized that “the people of Puerto Rico should understand what choosing independence or sovereignty entails: that is, separation from the U.S. federal system and the related benefits.”

-Such statements cast doubt on the prospect of continue resources and expansive reparations for a newly independent Puerto Rico, particularly without a seat at the table in the government that would grant them.
+Such statements cast doubt on the prospect of continued resources and expansive reparations for a newly independent Puerto Rico, particularly without a seat at the table in the government that would grant them.

 Injustice